aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Mon May  4 07:41:36 2026
+Last update: Tue May  5 07:10:02 2026

 ### Let's play! 🎮